 Uploading to Github

-Uploading a standalone gallery online will allow you to use it on a mobile device or share a link with a friend so they can see what you have in your library.
+Uploading a standalone gallery online will allow you to use it on a or share a link with a friend so they can see what you have in your library.

 The GitHub upload process is a fairly lengthy process but it should be doable by just about anyone and it's a free way to get your library on the internet.
 You don't need to touch any code, it's just a matter of learning how it works and clicking your way through the process.
 You do have to know how to unpack a .zip